PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     newServer({
-      address="IP:PORT",     -- IP and PORT of the backend server (mandatory) qps=NUM,               -- Limit the number of queries per second to NUM, when using the `firstAvailable` policy order=NUM,             -- The order of this server, used by the `leastOustanding` and `firstAvailable` policies weight=NUM,            -- The weight of this server, used by the `wrandom` and `whashed` policies
+      address="IP:PORT",     -- IP and PORT of the backend server (mandatory) addXPF=BOOL,           -- Add the client's IP address and port to the query, along with the original destination address and port, -- using the experimental XPF record from `draft-bellis-dnsop-xpf`.
+Default to false qps=NUM,               -- Limit the number of queries per second to NUM, when using the `firstAvailable` policy order=NUM,             -- The order of this server, used by the `leastOustanding` and `firstAvailable` policies weight=NUM,            -- The weight of this server, used by the `wrandom` and `whashed` policies